 The use of an intelligence instrument of power by a state means that, in order to influence the behaviour of another state or non-state actor to achieve a desired result, it instructs its organs to take certain actions in such a way that its role could be completely hidden or plausibly denied.
-Based on this, we can distinguish four main elements that are the main defining characteristics of the intelligence instrument of power of the state: 1) the purpose of using the intelligence instrument of power is to influence the behaviour of another state or non-state actor; 2) such an instrument of power is used by the decision of the highest bodies, officials or political leaders of a state, acting on behalf of the state; 3) actions to achieve the required result are performed by other state bodies21 at the direction of those referred to in the previous paragraph; 4) the actions taken should be carried out in compliance with the principles of complete concealment or plausible deniability of the role of the state using the intelligence instrument.
+Based on this, we can distinguish four main elements that are the main defining characteristics of the intelligence instrument of power of the state: 1) the purpose of using the intelligence instrument of power is used by the decision of the highest bodies, officials or political leaders of a state, acting on behalf of the state; 3) actions to achieve the required result are performed by other state bodies21 at the direction of those referred to in the previous paragraph; 4) the actions taken should be carried out in compliance with the intelligence instrument or plausible deniability of the role of the state using the intelligence instrument or plausible deniability of the role of the state using the performent.